JeffMck02/CTS-STUFF/PHIL3200_Foucault_GitHubVersion_FULL.md

 Foucault’s theory of panopticism provides us with an important and (especially these days) relevant framework for understanding the subtle and intrusive operation of power structures in modern society.
 One of its biggest strengths is how it illuminates how surveillance mechanisms seamlessly integrate into the functioning of institutions and how they strengthen their effectiveness while at the same time, reinforcing control.
 As Foucault explains, the panoptic mechanism is designed so that “the exercise of power is not added on from the outside, like a rigid, heavy constraint, to the functions it invests, but is so subtly present in them as to increase their efficiency” (p.
 206).[^4]

 This insight provided by Foucault shows how power becomes an innate part of institutions and society itself, shaping behavior while also appearing as though everything is how it should be.
 That being said, Foucault’s theory has been subject to criticism and critique for potentially overemphasizing the success of these practices and mechanisms, as these institutions can often be wrought with inefficiencies and incompetence, as well as face resistance and consequences that complicate the smooth-functioning panoptic “machine.”
 Foucault also describes how individuals and groups subvert and fight against these systems, which is sure to fuel his critics.
 Moreover, Foucault’s focus on physical spaces of surveillance does not fully account for the complexities of digital and algorithmic control.
 Modern technologies create forms of surveillance that are more pervasive and less visible, challenging the panoptic model's reliance on implied observation.
 Additionally, resistance to surveillance, through privacy advocacy, encryption tools, and protest movements, demonstrates that individuals and groups can challenge and subvert disciplinary systems.

+A Connection can also be made to Louis Althusser's concept of "Ideological State Apparatuses,"[^5] which describe in a similar way how institutions such as schools, media and our workplaces shape indivudals' behavior through subtle, normalized forms of control.
+While Althusser approaches this dymanic through ideology instead of surveillance, both thinkers highlight how power operates through everyday institutional structures rather than overt coerion or exercises of power. (this paragraph is a revision)

 ---